ZSKYC/HelioX20/Installation/LinuxFastboot.md

 #### **How to build special images**

-Execute following commands, build system will automatically create FES folder and come out the special lk.bin, where FES store the needed files for xflash download to target befor entering fastboot mode.
+Execute following commands, build system will automatically create FES folder and come out the special lk.bin, where FES store the needed files for xflash download to target before entering fastboot mode.

 `$ source build/envsetup.sh`